AtnNaz/i3wm-Dotfiles/README.md

-# 🌌 Cyber-Blue i3wm Dotfiles
+# 🌌 Blue i3wm Dotfiles

 A minimalist, high-performance i3wm configuration featuring a deep black, navy blue, and neon blue color palette.
 Optimized for developers and power users on Arch Linux.